 Keele University is set on a beautiful 600-acre campus in the countryside, just a short ride on public transport from your student accommodation in Stoke-on-Trent.
 It is a university that prides itself on providing a rich research-led environment, with innovation at the core of teaching and learning.
 It offers gold-standard teaching.
 Students are encouraged to engage with cutting-edge research.
 The campus is pretty big in size, but works as a welcoming, tight-knit community that is home to many a bright student from different backgrounds and cultures.

-Eating out as student in Stoke-on-Trent is exciting, as there are plenty of options open to you, both on campus at Staffordshire and Keele universities but also in any one of the many different areas that make up Stoke.
+Eating out as student in Stoke-on-Trent is exciting, as there are plenty of options open to you, both on campus at Staffordshire and also in any one of the many different areas that make up Stoke.
 One of the best places to head to as a student looking for some tasty treats is to the beautiful market town of Newcastle under Lyme, there are many cracking eateries and bars just off its main square, and it is just a short ride away on public transport from your Stoke-on-Trent student accommodation.

 Other favourites for students in Stoke-on-Trent include RAWR Juice & Superfood Bar, a café bar and kitchen that is home to an outstanding menu – whether you are looking for a hearty brunch, lunch, or dinner, either eat in or takeaway.
 Rare Lounge Bar & Steakhouse can be found in the old Rectory Chambers in Newcastle, and you can get some delicious lunch offers for under a fiver, and some outstanding steaks for a little bit more.